edumserrano/roslyn-analyzers/Docs/source/index.rst

 Welcome to roslyn-analyzers documentation
 =================================================

-This documentation contains generic information regarding the Roslyn Platform that will help understand how the repository was created as well as convey the the information that is required to understand the code on the repository.
+The `roslyn-analyzers repository <https://github.com/edumserrano/roslyn-analyzers>`_ was created as a learning experience about the Roslyn API.
+Hoepefully it can grow to hold many more analyzers.

-In addition it contains a description of all the analyzers and code fixes present in the `roslyn-analyzers repository <https://github.com/edumserrano/roslyn-analyzers>`_.
+This documentation contains generic information regarding the Roslyn Platform that will help understand how the repository was created as well as convey the the information that is required to understand the code in the repository.
+In addition it contains a description of all the analyzers and code fixes present in the repository.

-Read `this <https://docs.readthedocs.io/en/latest/getting_started.html#in-restructuredtext>`_ to understand how this documentation was created and how you can build the docs for the `roslyn-analyzers repository <https://github.com/edumserrano/roslyn-analyzers/tree/master/Docs>`_.
+Read `this <https://docs.readthedocs.io/en/latest/getting_started.html#in-restructuredtext>`_ to understand how this documentation was created and how you can build the `docs <https://github.com/edumserrano/roslyn-analyzers/tree/master/Docs>`_ for the roslyn-analyzers repository.

 .. toctree::
    :maxdepth: 2